-All offers of support e.g. workshops, discussions, meetings etc. which are advertised from the Lancashire Inclusion Service are shared with parents via the ParentApp 'Connect' or news section of the school website home page.
+All offers of support e.g. workshops, discussions, meetings etc. which are advertised from the Lancashire Inclusion Service are shared with parents via the ParentApp 'Connect', news section of the school website home page, Tapestry or Class Dojos.

 Where can I find information on where the local authority's local offer is published?